Winter Code Jam 2020: Ancient Technology

-The theme for code jam 6 was utilizing the Kivy Framework to create Ancient Technology.
+The theme for the Winter Code Jam 2020, the sixth Python Discord Code Jam, was utilizing the Kivy Framework to create Ancient Technology.
 The jam lasted for 9 days from January 17, 2020 to January 26, 2020 with 16 teams competing against each other.

 The original task description, as found in the repository, was as follows: